mit-submit/submit-users-guide/source/storage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For a typical user, the home directory is located at /home/submit/<USER> with quota 5GB.
 The work directory is located at /work/submit/<USER> with quota 50 GB.

-It is recommended to keep larger files or softwares in work directory.
+It is recommended to keep larger files or software in work directory.
 If there are special requirements to increase the quota, please send request via email submit-help@mit.edu.

 The storage filesystem